azizulhakim6817/javascript-project-vanilla.js-core.js/readme.md

 // Output when child is clicked:
 // Child clicked
 // Parent clicked

-## 4.What is Event Delegation in JavaScript?
-Why is it useful?
-Event Delegation allows attaching a single event listener to a parent element to handle events for its child elements.
+4. What is Event Delegation in JavaScript?
+Why is it useful Event Delegation allows attaching a single event listener to a parent element to handle events for its child elements.

 Benefits: